The-Reuby/the-reuby.github.io/README.md

 ## License

 The source code is MIT licensed.
-However, the content is not.
+However, the content of magazines is not.

+##  Magazine Content Licence

+The editorial content contained in the **/magazine/**, **/images/**,  **/data/** directory (including articles, poetry, photographs, artwork, page layouts, and any other creative material) is **not** distributed under the MIT License.

+Unless an individual file or folder explicitly states otherwise, **all rights are reserved** by the respective authors and/or Reuby Magazine.

+You **may not** reproduce, modify, distribute, or create derivative works from this content without prior written permission from the copyright holder(s).